liupfskygre/metagenomics-workshop-1/source/reqs.rst

 ==========================================
 An often occuring theme in bioinformatics is installing software.
 Here we wil go over some steps to help you check whether you actually have the right software installed.
-There's an optional excerise on how to install ``sickle``.
+There's an optional excerise on how to install the quality trimmer ``sickle``.

 Programs used in this workshop
 ==============================